Stance on Specific Issues

 Chronic Lyme/Post-lyme Syndrome

 Lyme disease is no cakewalk - people can get really sick from this tick-borne illness.
 There is a subset of patients who continue to feel poorly after their lyme has been treated per standard antibiotic protocols.
-My belief is that lyme can probably do something to our immune systems that we don’t fully understand and it will be interesting to see what future clinical studies discover.
+Our belief is that lyme can probably do something to our immune systems that we don’t fully understand and it will be interesting to see what future clinical studies discover.

 Naturopathy